Lathen train collision: Collision

 The train started moving at 09:53, and 57 seconds later emergency braking was recorded.
 Approximately half a second and 25 metres later the maglev train hit the maintenance vehicle at a speed of 162 km/h.
 The aerodynamic design of the Transrapid train caused it to dive under the 60-tonne maintenance vehicle, ripping off the roof of the maglev train.
 The wreckage continued for another 300 metres on the track before coming to a halt.

 There were 23 fatalities and 11 injuries, 10 severe.
 The two-man crew of the maintenance vehicle were among the survivors as they were at the opposite end of the vehicle.
 Three survivors from the Transrapid were rescued by removing the bottom panel when they were heard knocking underneath.
 Two engineers sitting in the rear section of the maglev survived, and three other passengers were saved later by cutting through the remains of the maglev train.
 None escaped unscathed.

 Emergency response

 Firefighters used turntable ladders and aerial platforms to reach the wreckage 4 m above ground level.

 Aftermath

 Immediate

-Immediately after the accident, German transport minister Wolfgang Tiefensee held an emergency meeting with representatives from Siemens AG and ThyssenKrupp, the two companies jointly responsible for the Transrapid.
+Immediately after the accident, German transport minister Wolfgang Tiefensee held an emergency meeting with representatives from Siemens and ThyssenKrupp, the two companies jointly responsible for the Transrapid.
 He commented afterwards that "major safety failings" were the clear cause of the accident, and that two key questions requiring answers were whether the Transrapid's safety measures were adequate, and whether they were applied on the test track.
 He also promised an independent inquiry.

 German Chancellor Angela Merkel left a conference in Berlin in order to attend the scene.
 Wu Xiangming, head of the Shanghai maglev project, also visited the scene.